rahuldsg/jquery.slideShow/README.md

 	* fixed bug: use of images in navigation, click on .page fixed index

 * 2009-07-02
-	* added license informations and minified version of slideshow javascript
+	* added license information  and minified version of slideshow javascript